Textualize/textual/README.md

 ### Timers and Intervals

-Textual has a `set_timer` and a `set_interval` methods which work much like their Javascript counterparts.
+Textual has a `set_timer` and a `set_interval` method which work much like their Javascript counterparts.
 The `set_timer` method will invoke a callable after a given period of time, and `set_interval` will invoke a callable repeatedly.
 Unlike Javascript, these methods expect the time to be in seconds, _not_ milliseconds.

 Let's create a simple terminal based clock with the `set_interval` method: